rhino-linux/docker/README.md

 Examples:

   rhino-docker-builder -f

-    Creates the file Dockerfile-RhinoLinux-YYYYMMDD for building an image rhino-linux/docker:YYYYMMDD, with instructions on how to build and run it.
+    Creates the file Dockerfile-RhinoLinux-YYYYMMDD for building the image rhino-linux/docker:YYYYMMDD, with instructions on how to build and run it.

+    Note: if no options are passed, this is the default function, but users will be asked if they would like to build and test the image.

   rhino-docker-builder -b -t -c -v 2023.4 -a x86_64

-    Builds and boots amd64/rhino-linux/docker:2023.4 from scratch.
+    Builds and starts amd64/rhino-linux/docker:2023.4 from scratch.

     Note: the version tag may not correlate with the actual Rhino Linux version.
     This option is meant for easily publishing images for specific milestones.

+  rhino-docker-builder -p -t -v latest

+    Pulls and starts ghcr.io/rhino-linux/docker:latest.
 ```